heyjianjing/eliu_summer_2024/README.md

 * Virtual sample via eigendecomposition (approximate $\phi(x)$ such that concept from linear case can be `retained`)
 * Bayesian optimization (utilize Bayesian kernel regression for `optimization` of simple functions)

+Focus
-Focus on `weight-space` view, so ideas in Bayesian linear regression can be retained for nonlinear case \
+* `weight-space` view, so ideas in Bayesian linear regression can be retained for nonlinear case
-Focus on `numerical` solutions to the extent possible
+* `numerical` solutions to the extent possible